Wine tasting in Porto: where, when and how

 wine quay bar porto

-At the Wine Quay bar you have many petiscos to go along with your wine, such as a great selection of Portuguese cheeses and Portuguese canned fish (sardines, mackerel, codfish and anchovies) and, naturally, our amazing smoked meats.
+At the Wine Quay bar you have many tapas to go along with your wine, such as a great selection of Portuguese cheeses and Portuguese canned fish (sardines, mackerel, codfish) and, naturally, our amazing smoked meats.

 Capela Incomum – Wine Bar